kingwongf/kingwongf.github.io/_posts/2020-06-09-your-filename.md

 Three seq2seq models with the same architecture but three different losses are trained and tested out-of-sample 1.
 MSE Loss 2.
 Soft DTW 3.
 DILATE

 ## Results
 The results are better than I expected.
-Below is one of the out-of-sample testings,
+Below is one of the out-of-sample testings with the dynamic scaling,

 ![to_post]({{site.baseurl}}/images/to_post.png){: height="450px" width="auto"}

 We see Soft-DTW prediction has the best fit, more importantly, DILATE and Soft-DTW outperformed MSE as they correctly predicted price trended upward and dropped as oppose to MSE predicting a fall and a rise later.

-So far we have 6 variations of the model
-#### Labelling
-1. Trend Labelling
-2. Volatility-adjusted Returns
-3. Smooth Returns

-#### Features
-1. FFD Log prices with the paper's features
-2. Log prices with the paper's features
-3. Raw prices with the paper's features

-To keep it simple, I built a sklearn pipeline consists of a Standard Scalar, an OneHot Encoder for sector information